 History has not been kind to T. Dan Smith (1915-1993).
-Every hole in Newcastle’s 19th century architecture, every ugly building ever assembled in the city, has become the work of that notorious Labour leader of the City Council (1960-1965), Mr Dan Smith.
-Smith, it is said, not only destroyed significant portions of our architectural heritage for political reasons, he did so while lining his own pockets.
-The seven-year jail sentence awarded to this ‘villain of Tyneside’ at Leeds Crown Court in 1974 for corruption and his involvement in the Poulson Affair was justified.
-Smith rightly suffered for the damage he did to the city and the North East.
+Every hole in Newcastle’s 19th century architecture, every ugly building ever assembled in the city, has become the work of that notorious Labour leader of the City Council (1959-1965), Mr. Dan Smith.
+Smith, it is said, not only destroyed significant portions of the city’s architectural heritage for political reasons, he did so while lining his own pockets.
+The seven-year jail sentence awarded to this “villain of Tyneside” at Leeds Crown Court in 1974 for corruption and his involvement in the Poulson Affair was justified.
+Smith rightly suffered for the damage he did to the city and North East.

 This story has become more or less conventional wisdom.
 Today, we mourn the loss of Eldon Square, the Royal Arcade and other Dobson-Grainger buildings demolished and replaced by the works of high modernism fashionable in Smith’s time.
 The ugliness of Eldon Square Shopping Centre, Commercial Union House, the Pearl, Swan House, Princess Square and the Central Motorway still infuriate those dreaming of appreciating Grainger’s original vision.
-Most of us can, however, avoid such sites; turn a blind eye to the two ugly sides of Eldon Square or choose to look down Grey St. instead of up towards the Pearl and the City Library.
+A counterfactual is seductive here.
+Wouldn’t the city be so much better without Smith and town planner Wilfred Burns’ rotten schemes?*

-More so than the loss of municipal pride experienced by the flâneurs of Tyneside, the great crime of T. Dan Smith’s legacy revolves around the destruction of traditional communities: the experience of those uprooted by Smith’s schemes and sent to live in high rise flats overlooking the now demolished traditional working class spaces of Tyneside.
+More so than the loss of municipal pride experienced by the flâneurs of Tyneside, the great crime of Dan Smith’s legacy revolves around the destruction of traditional communities: the experience of those uprooted by Smith’s schemes and sent to live in high-rise flats overlooking the now demolished traditional working class spaces of Tyneside.
 And this was how Smith, himself, played out the end of his life.
-92 Mill House, a high rise flat overlooking the Town Moor, ultimately became his home.
-No longer would he live at ‘Millionaires Row’, Belle Grove Terrace.
-He would now suffer the same fate of those he uprooted.
+92 Mill House, a high-rise flat overlooking the Town Moor, ultimately became his home.
+No longer would he live at “Millionaires Row”, Belle Grove Terrace.

 If this is the dominant narrative of Smith’s legacy, I would like to show that things are in fact much more complex.
 Who was the real T. Dan Smith?
 How have ideas about his legacy twisted and turned throughout the last fifty years?